-By Dan Trimmer
+Dan Trimmer wrote Number one

 Whenever possible incorporate as much organic material as you can get your hands on into your garden beds.
 Compost, composted leaves, animal manures, cottonseed meal, corn meal, bone meal, and like will help keep your soil loose, provide valuable trace minerals and retain moisture.
 10-10-10is not recommended!
 Daylilies are in the family of plants known as monocots.
 They’re in the same plant family as ornamental grasses or corn!
 Monocots prefer to feed at a rate of 3-1-2, or when in active growth 4-1-2.

 A last couple of thoughts.
 Firstly, risk using too little fertilizer – not too much.
 (Can’t say this in too loud a voice!)
-Secondly, organic sources are better than chemical fertilizers, but for large gardens, we have little choice but to use the above-mentioned chemical fertilizers.
+Secondly, organic sources are better than chemical fertilizers, but for large gardens, we have little choice but to use the above-mentioned chemical fertilizers. "